open-source-labs/Chronos/chronos_npm_package/README.md

 - Displays real-time temperature, speed, latency, and memory statistics
 - Display and compare multiple microservice metrics in a single graph
 - Monitor an Apache Kafka cluster via the JMX Prometheus Exporter
-- Monitor a Kubernetes cluster via a Prometheus monitoring server
+- Monitor Docker and Kubernetes cluster via a Prometheus monitoring server and display charts in Grafana

 #